 In many people, the septum is slightly off center and it does not cause any problems.
 But for some, a deviated septum can cause chronic sinus infections or difficulty breathing through the nose.
 For patients who have a deviated septum and cannot breathe through one or both sides of their nose, a nasal surgery called a septoplasty may improve nasal breathing.

-At My Houston Surgeons, our board-certified ENT Dr. Arjuna Kuperan is able to treat a variety of sinus problems.
+At My Houston Surgeons, our board-certified and board-eligible ENT Dr. Arjuna Kuperan is able to treat a variety of sinus problems.
 We can prescribe the right course of action and follow through with customized state of the art treatment plans.
 Our office has the most current CT Scanning, cutting edge technology allowing for minimally-invasive, in-office sinus surgery and other sinus procedures, as well as nationally recognized luxury recovery suites.
-Additionally we have highly-trained, board-certified sinus surgeons to care for you every step of the way.
+Additionally we have highly-trained, board-certified and board-eligible sinus surgeons to care for you every step of the way.

 Deviated Septum Symptoms

 A deviated septum can cause many symptoms, including a decreased ability to breathe properly.
 Other symptoms include: